General Information — ข้อมูลทั่วไป

 Identifying Bamboo Species Based on Vegetative Characteristics

-To identify bamboo yourself, it is essential (1) to observe a mature or nearly mature plant throughout its entire growing season, (2) to provide a detailed description (Bibliography: Item #1159) of the characteristics of the various plant components (habit, rhizome, young shoots, culm, internode, node, branch bud, branching type, culm-leaf, foliage-leaf), (3) to describe site-relevant facts (coordinates, altitude, associated flora), (4) to try to find out the origin of cultivated bamboos, and (5) to take photographs, especially close-ups (Bibliography: Item #1314), of the most important characteristics (e.g., fresh culm leaves).
-Based on all these details, you can compare your descriptions and photos with those in Bamboos of Thailand (link below).
+To identify bamboo species yourself, it is essential (1) to observe a mature or nearly mature plant throughout its entire growing season, (2) to provide a detailed description (Bibliography: Item #1159) of the characteristics of the various plant components (habit, rhizome, young shoots, culm, internode, node, branch bud, branching type, culm-leaf, foliage-leaf), (3) to describe site-relevant facts (coordinates, altitude, associated flora), (4) to try to find out the origin of cultivated bamboos, and (5) to take photographs, especially close-ups (Bibliography: Item #1314), of the most important characteristics (e.g., fresh culm leaves).
+Based on all these details, the descriptions and photos can be compared with those in Bamboos of Thailand (link below).
 If they match close to 100%, the probability of a correct identification is high.

-To identify bamboo yourself, it is essential (1) to observe a mature or nearly mature plant throughout its entire growing season, (2) to provide a detailed description (Bibliography: Item #1159) of the characteristics of the various plant components (habit, rhizome, young shoots, culm, internode, node, branch bud, branching type, culm-leaf, foliage-leaf), (3) to describe site-relevant facts (coordinates, altitude, associated flora), (4) to try to find out the origin of cultivated bamboos, and (5) to take photographs, especially close-ups (Bibliography: Item #1314), of the most important characteristics (e.g., fresh culm leaves).
-Based on all these details, you can compare your descriptions and photos with those in Bamboos of Thailand (link below).
+To identify bamboo species yourself, it is essential (1) to observe a mature or nearly mature plant throughout its entire growing season, (2) to provide a detailed description (Bibliography: Item #1159) of the characteristics of the various plant components (habit, rhizome, young shoots, culm, internode, node, branch bud, branching type, culm-leaf, foliage-leaf), (3) to describe site-relevant facts (coordinates, altitude, associated flora), (4) to try to find out the origin of cultivated bamboos, and (5) to take photographs, especially close-ups (Bibliography: Item #1314), of the most important characteristics (e.g., fresh culm leaves).
+Based on all these details, the descriptions and photos can be compared with those in Bamboos of Thailand (link below).
 If they match close to 100%, the probability of a correct identification is high.